-In conclusion, it actually comes down to your budget is and what level of marketing automation you’re looking for.
+In conclusion, it actually comes down to your budget and what level of marketing automation you’re looking for.
 If you’re in search of a holistic digital marketing solution that has you covered for everything, then HubSpot is definitely the way to go.

 But if you’re a small business starting out and you don’t want anything other than a solid email marketing platform then try your hand at MailChimp.

 Both are fantastic platforms, we hope this article has helped you make your decision.